 Hume concludes that belief must be some sentiment or feeling aroused in us independently of our wills, which accompanies those ideas that constitute them.
 It is a particular way or manner of conceiving an idea that is generated by the circumstances in which we find ourselves.

 If constant conjunctions were all that is involved, my thoughts about aspirin and headaches would only be hypothetical.
-For belief, one of the conjoined objects must be present to my senses or memories; I must be taking, or just have taken, the aspirin.
+For belief, one of the conjoined objects must be present to my senses or memories; I must be taking, or just have taken, an aspirin.
 In these circumstances, believing that my headache will soon be relieved is as unavoidable as feeling affection for a close friend, or anger when someone harms us.
 “All these operations are species of natural instincts, which no reasoning … is able either to produce or prevent” (EHU 5.1.8/46–47).

 While Hume thinks that defining this sentiment may be impossible, we can describe belief, if only by analogy, although he was never completely satisfied with his attempts to do so.
 Belief is a livelier, firmer, more vivid, steady, and intense conception of an object.
 Hume intends these characterizations to go beyond merely recording intensity of feeling to capture how belief